wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-windows-multiple-nics.md

 <properties
-   pageTitle="Configurar várias NICs em uma VM do Windows | Microsoft Azure" description="Saiba como criar uma VM com várias NICs anexadas usando o Azure PowerShell ou modelos do Gerenciador de Recursos." services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"
+   pageTitle="Configure multiple NICs on a Windows VM | Microsoft Azure" description="Learn how to create a VM with multiple NICs attached to it using Azure PowerShell or Resource Manager templates." services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"